matatk/agrip/audioquake/manuals/user-manual-part02.md

 To toggle monster detection on/off, press R. This acts as a kind of RADAR that lets you know where enemies are.
 The faster the beeps, the nearer the monster.
 The sound is actually two close-together beeps; the pitch difference between which tells you where (vertically) the monster is with respect to you.
 For example, if the monster is [lower](../id1/sound/esr/monster-lower.wav) or [higher](../id1/sound/esr/monster-higher.wav) than you.
 If the monster is roughly on the [same level](../id1/sound/esr/monster-same.wav) as you, the beeps will both have the same pitch.

-**Note:** Just as in regular Quake, you’re not given the ability to detect enemies through walls with the ESR.
+**Note:** Just as in regular *Quake*, you’re not given the ability to detect enemies through walls with the ESR.
 In AccessibleQuake, this was the case and it proved to be both unnecessary and potentially confusing.
 This way is much more fun :-).

 ### Hazard Detection